Landing page conversions are critical to both paid and organic search strategies.

 (Image Source: Hubspot/ComScore)

 Experimentation here will maximize your landing pages’ potential profitability, so use it often as a means of self-improvement.
-It’s hard to say exactly what factors will encourage more conversions, so tweak everything to see what works and what doesn’t.
+It’s hard to say exactly what factors will encourage & increase conversions, so tweak everything to see what works and what doesn’t.

 You don’t have to use landing pages only for destinations in your long-term inbound marketing campaigns.
 In fact, they have a distinct advantage when used as measures for short-term stints, such as temporary promotions or seasonal items.

 For example, let’s say you’re featuring a sale on one of your top items, or that you have a new product you’re coming out with.
-You can use a landing page to build specific hype around your promotion without deviating from your standard website strategy.
+You can use a perfect landing page experience to build specific hype around your promotion without deviating from your standard web page/website strategy.

-One of the greatest advantages of landing pages is their ability to be optimized for search.
-Even though they main not appear in your main navigation, or be straightforwardly accessible to users on your site, they still have the URL structures, titles, descriptions, and on-page content that any page can use to rank for a Google search:
+One of the greatest advantages of landing page optimization or landing page elements optimization is their ability to be optimized for search & lead capture landing pages.
+Even though they main not appear in your main navigation, or be straightforwardly accessible to users on your site, they still have the URL structures, titles, descriptions, and on-page content that any page can use to rank for a Google/search engines search:

 What’s the advantage here, when you could just create a specific page of your website to do the job?
 The big opportunity is to target niche keywords you may not otherwise include throughout your site.
 It allows you to cater to specific topics and specific audiences without interfering with the rest of your strategy.
-Of course, you’ll still need link building for SEO if you want your landing pages to rank, but I’ll touch on this in a future section.
+Of course, you’ll still need link building for SEO if you want your landing pages to rank.

-Now you know exactly how and why landing pages are valuable, so let’s turn our attention to making the most of each landing page.
-It’s not enough to simply create a page, tie it to an inbound campaign, and hope for the best.
+Now you know exactly how and why landing page optimization are valuable, so let’s turn our attention to making the most of each landing page experience.
+Landing page optimization tips: It’s not enough to simply create a page, tie it to an inbound campaign, and hope for the best.
 There are a series of best practices you’ll have to follow, in concept, design, content, and execution, if you want to earn the greatest amount of revenue from the tactic.

-The bottom line for any landing page is the number of conversions it can generate.
-Naturally, you’ll want yours to earn as many conversions as possible.
-For that, you’ll need to optimize your page to encourage more conversions, regardless of what “type” of conversion you’re offering.
+The bottom line for any dedicated landing pages/sales landing pages is the number of conversions it can generate.
+Naturally, you’ll want yours to earn as many landing page conversion rate as possible.
+For that, you’ll need your landing page/landing page elements optimization to encourage more & increase conversions, regardless of what “type” of conversion you’re offering (Landing page optimization tips).

 (Image Source: Wordstream/CrazyEgg)